Irrational thinking and the EU Referendum result.

 Most people appear to be unable to interpret a set of numbers correctly if the evidence doesn’t support their existing and arguably psychologically biased position on a topic.
 This happens to voters on both sides of the referendum debate.
 But there are differing levels of this phenomenon depending on which side of the debate someone is instinctively drawn to.

-The image below illustrates the effects of immigration motivated numbers ( C and D) versus control questions regarding the effectiveness of skin cream treatments (A and B).
+The image below illustrates the effects of immigration motivated numbers ( on the right hand side) versus control questions regarding the effectiveness of skin cream treatments (on the left hand side).

 “An understanding of the biases and personality differences we express through our online activities is likely to enable political marketers to better target messages, manipulate people and ultimately influence how they will vote.
 As an organisation, we’re interested in investigating and exposing the extent to which these traits and biases are and could be exploited online” said Chris Sumner, co-founder of the Online Privacy Foundation.